busyoGG/wayfreeze/README.md

           Command to run after freezing the screen --after-freeze-timeout <AFTER_FREEZE_TIMEOUT>
-          Amount of milliseconds to wait between freezing the screen and running after-freeze-cmd -h, --help
+          Amount of milliseconds to wait between freezing the screen and running after-freeze-cmd --enable-keyboard
+          To enable keyboard input when freezing the screen -h, --help
           Print help
   -V, --version